mbellabah/mbellabah.github.io/pages/talks.md

 ---

 #### Toward a Service-Oriented Broker Architecture for the Distribution Grid | SmartGridComm 2020 | Mohamadou Bella Bah
 A talk I gave at the 2020 Smart Grid Communications (SmartGridComm 2020) conference.
 The talk is based on my paper published at the same conference.
 Here's the link for the [paper](https://ieeexplore.ieee.org/abstract/document/9303011).
-Heads up!
-You'll need IEEE access; you can email me for my personal copy.
+You can email me for my personal copy.

 <div align="center">
 <iframe width="761" height="428" src="https://drive.google.com/file/d/1H4H8jCtPYjR3cbMqstvPwjF2933gf4aq/preview" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>